funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/tokens.md

 ::::

-## Get ERC20 token fiat price
+## Get ERC20 Token Fiat Price

-Get the erc20 token fiat price.
-Will return null if it can not match the contract address OR if the wallet does not have a fiat price for that token.
-This will only find tokens which are on the currently selected network.
+Get the ERC20 token fiat price.
+Will return `null` if it can not match the contract address OR if the Wallet does not have a fiat price for that token.
+This will only find tokens which are on the currently-selected network.

 ```ts
 fiatPrice(): number | null